-Bonnie Bynum just completed her second season as head coach of the Tennessee Tech softball team, leading the Golden Eagles to another Ohio Valley Conference Tournament appearance, the program’s 20th all-time and second straight under Bynum.
-Tech posted a 15-12 conference record in Bynum’s second season at the helm, going 13-3 in the team’s final 16 games to close out the year.
+Bonnie Bynum enters her fourth season as head coach of the Tennessee Tech softball team, leading the Golden Eagles to a 2015 Ohio Valley Conference Tournament title (seventh title in program history), the program’s 21st all-time OVC Tournament appearance and third straight under Bynum.
+Tech posted a 15-11 conference record in Bynum’s third season at the helm, going 33-28 overall on the season.

 Bynum was named Tennessee Tech’s softball team’s head coach on January 17, 2013, replacing Tory Acheson who resigned following 14 seasons at the Golden Eagle helm.

-She worked the past five seasons with the pitching staff at WKU, culminating in all-region and all-Sun Belt Conference honors for the team’s ace.
+She worked the previous five seasons with the pitching staff at WKU, culminating in all-region and all-Sun Belt Conference honors for the team’s ace.